top of page

 The Big Bet—March 6

 This casino night and Texas hold ‘em-style poker tournament raises money for Big Brothers Big Sisters of Northwest Arkansas programming.
-Hosted by Tasha Tandy, Shawn Townzen, Heather Seymore and Will McDonald, it will be a fun-filled night with games, appetizers and an open bar.
+Hosted by Tasha Tandy, Shawn Townzen, Heather Seymore and Will McDonald, this will be a fun-filled night with games, appetizers and an open bar.
 Event starts at 5:30 p.m.
 Barn at the Springs.
 Springdale. www.bbbsnwa.org

 Dress for Success Brunch—March 6

-This inspiring event features an executive women’s panel, brunch including mimosas, an auction and networking opportunities.
+This inspiring event features an executive women’s panel, brunch including mimosas, an auction, and networking opportunities.
 McAuley Hall, Center for Nonprofits.
 Rogers. northwestarkansas.dressforsuccess.org

-Dancing With Our Stars—March 8
+Dancing with Our Stars—March 8

 Join the Children’s Tumor Foundation for an exciting dance competition of local community members to raise awareness of neurofibromatosis and support continuous research.
 Event is from 6 to 9 p.m.
 Crystal Bridges Museum of American Art.
 Bentonville. www.ctf.org